PierfrancescoSoffritti/android-youtube-player/README.md

 ```
 *(If you have problems adding `YouTubePlayerView` as a `LifecycleObserver`, you probably aren't using androidx, [I suggest you migrate your dependencies](https://developer.android.com/jetpack/androidx/migrate))*

-That's all you need, a YouTube video is now playing in your app.
+This is all you need, a YouTube video is now playing in your app.

 If you want more control, everything can be done programmatically by getting a reference to your `YouTubePlayerView` and adding a `YouTubePlayerListener` to it.